apache/arrow/dev/release/VERIFY.md

 % VERSION=6.0.1 RC=1 archery docker run ubuntu-verify-rc-source
 ```

-this is still experimental and make need to be run several times to
-succeed.
 To improve software quality, you are encouraged to verify
 on a variety of platforms.